Current students

 Stephen was born in 2005.
 The family lives in Nairobi county.
 He is the youngest of three children.
 His parents are divorced and the mother takes care of the three children.
 Stephan has finished the primary school with excellent grades.
 Kids to School sponsors him since January 2020.
 Then he was in form one.
 Kelvin completed high school with good results at the end of 2023.
 He hopes to start his further education in 2024.

 Maclean was born in 1996.
 She has a younger brother and a younger half-sister.
 She graduated from high school with good results in 2015.
 Her mother died just before her final exams and that completely changed her life.
 Her father, who has a small butcher’s shop, remarried the same year and subsequently gave all his attention to his new family.
-After 2 years, she finally got the opportunity to study at the Kenyan Medical Training Center and in September 2017 they started studying Nutrition and Dietetics.
+After two years, she finally got the opportunity to study at the Kenyan Medical Training Center and in September 2017 she started the study Nutrition and Dietetics.
 Unable to pay her second year tuition, she had to leave school again in 2018.
 Kids to School now gives her the opportunity to complete her studies at the Kenyan Medical Training Center.
 The study will last another two years.
 Kids to School has been sponsoring her since April 2021.
 She passed her final exams in April 2023.
 She is now waiting to take the national exam required to work as a dietician.

 Nickson was born in 1999.
 He lives with his single mother, a younger brother and two sisters The mother is unemployed and depends on casual labour to provide for the family.
 Nickson was supported by various people throughout the primary and secondary school.
 He finished the secondary school with a A-.
 However there was no money to attend Moi University where he was placed for a bachelors in Dental Surgery.
 Since leaving high school, he has been helping his mother pay for the siblings’ school fees and other needs through casual labour in the village.
 Finally in November 2020, he was lucky to find a local doctor who raised funds for the first semester ending March 2021.
 Since May 2021 Kids to School sponsors him.
 The study takes 5 years.